oscardominguez17/Capstone-project/README.md

-# Comparing Classifiers
+# Capstone Project

 #### Overview
 The idea is to create a model that predicts what the fuel consumption of a car would be at the end of short or medium period, based on previous consumption. for this I am going to use time series to me make a forecast.

-Some companies use cards called "fuelcards" that they give to their drivers so they can tank their vehicles and in this way keep track of how much money they spend on gasoline.
+Some companies use cards called "fuelcards" that they give to their drivers so they can tank their vehicles and in this way companies can keep track of how much money they spend on gasoline.
 This is a Dataset that contains information of one vehicle and their consumption during 2017 to 2024.

 ### Dataset: